 It is about 60 kilometers from the district headquarter and about 200 kilometers from Bhubaneswar.
 Regular bus services are available from Angul to Tikarapada, via Badakera and Jaganathpur.
 Besides one can take a taxi service from Angul to Tikarapada, via village Ogi, Tainsi, and Jaganathpur and probably this is a comfortable route.
 This is probably the most important wildlife tourist attraction of the district.
 Know More >>>

 The Derjang irrigation project, a reservoir scheme and the first medium irrigation project after Indias independence was started in the year 1960 and completed during the year 1977-78.
 This project was constructed across river Ningara and Matalia near village Majhikia in Angul block.
 The project has been providing irrigation water to an area of 7922 Hac. in khariff and 200 Hac. in Rabi.
 This place is a good picnic sport.
 It is only 7 kms from Angul town.
 It is an ideal site group picnic and relaxation.
 Know More >>>

-picnic spot in angul, angul picnic spot, picnic spots in angul, tourist places in angul district, famous places in angul of odisha, famous tourist place of angul, tourist places in angul, picnic spot anugul, odisha Angul district tourist place, picnic spot near angul
+picnic spot in angul, angul picnic spot, picnic spots in angul, tourist places in angul district, tourist places in angul, famous tourist place of angul, tourist place of angul, picnic spot anugul, tourist place in angul, angul tourism